Automate Time Tracking on your iPhone with Timing and Siri Shortcuts

 To delete a shortcut, swipe left over the shortcut and tap Delete.
 Or tap the shortcut and tap Delete Shortcut.

-Feel free to customize these shortcuts to your liking, e.g. by changing the “Start Task” shortcut to let you select from a couple of preset titles instead.
+You are welcome to customize these shortcuts to your liking, e.g. by changing the “Start Task” shortcut to let you select from a couple of preset titles instead.
 Or you could have the shortcuts app automatically trigger the “Start Task” action from other shortcuts, or when you take some specific action on your device.
 For example, with the upcoming iOS 13 update, you will be able to automatically start a task whenever you open a specific app!
 How cool is that?

 We are also interested in the shortcuts you create, so feel free to let us know what you build with our shortcuts as well as the Timing API!